faqs

 How long will it take for my tracks to be mastered?

-If things are more or less urgent, then be sure let us know.
+We aim to have your tracks back with you within 8 to 10 working days, or less.
+If things are more or less urgent, then be sure to let us know.
 We pride ourselves on our flexibility, and always try to accommodate our customers’ time frame.
+Please note that rush fees apply for very urgent orders.

 Can I attend the mastering session?